 I have been getting a lot of emails and calls asking this question.
 It all depends on how many batteries you have, how many amp hours those batteries provide, and the size of the panel you are charging with.
 That number is usually printed on the battery.
 With a good deep cycle battery you can take it below 50% (1/2 the amp hours) but to make them last they should be charged when they reach 50%.

-For example, if you need 10 amps an hour (like I do in my small van based RV) and two good typical deep cycle 12 volt batteries at 150 amp hours each you have 300 amp hours.
+For example, if you need 10 amps an hour (like I do in my small van-based RV) and two good typical deep cycle 12 volt batteries at 150 amp hours each, you have 300 amp hours.
 Using 50% of this gives you 150 amp hours so your demand of 10 amps can be met for 15 hours before getting to 50% of the batteries.
-Outside of the winter months it’s not dark that long before your panels start charging amp hours back to your batteries in daylight.
+Outside of the winter months, it’s not dark that long before your panels start charging amp hours back to your batteries in daylight.

-The other problem with a fixed roof panel is the amount of time it is getting the most energy from the sun is only in the middle of the day.
-As with most adventure travelers I have precious little space to store extras so the triple fold design was the best option to have a real world solar panel that could do what I wanted.
+The other problem with a fixed roof panel is its inefficiency.
+Only during the middle of the day is it actually getting the most energy from the sun.
+As with most adventure travelers, I have precious little space to store extras so the triple-fold design was the best option to have a real world solar panel that could do what I wanted.

-I came up with the 90 watt panel to fit my needs which gave me just a bit more than I needed.
-When I am taking the Jeep into the back country where I have a simple small inverter to charge my devices and led lights I needed something even more compact so I came up with the 60 watt panel.
-For some of my friends with larger RV's and more power needs (and a bit more storage area) I had the 150 watt made.
-The larger panels are also popular with hunting cabins and those who want to be prepared in case of natural or manmade disaster when grid power is not available.
+I came up with the 90 watt panel to fit my needs.
+It gave me just a bit more than I needed.
+When I am taking the Jeep into the back country where I have a simple small inverter to charge my devices and LED lights, I need something even more compact.
+So, I came up with the 60 watt panel.
+For some of my friends with larger RVs and more power needs (and a bit more storage area), I had the 150 watt made.
+The larger panels are also popular with hunting cabins and those who want to be prepared in case of natural or manmade disasters when grid power is not available.

 I live completely off grid on my ranch in eastern Washington in a 400 square foot cabin on a ridge when I am not on the road in the RV.
-I have the fridge, 32 inch flat screen, DVD, water pump, on demand water heater (propane), plenty of my LED lights, and a good cell phone booster allowing me to stream movies and write blogs like this.
+I have a fridge, 32 inch flat screen, DVD, water pump, on-demand water heater (propane), plenty of LED lights, and a good cell phone booster allowing me to stream movies and write blogs like this.
 I power my three 12 volt deep cycle batteries with two of my 150 watt panels.
-Before I go to bed I turn the panels to the direction of the sunrise, move it once mid-day, and then again towards sunset for the afternoon.
-This gives me 10 hours of charge time which is more than double what I can get from a fixed mounted roof panel.
+Before I go to bed, I turn the panels to the direction of the sunrise, move it once mid-day, and then again towards sunset for the afternoon.
+This gives me 10 hours of charge time - more than double what I can get from a fixed mounted roof panel.